check-spelling-sandbox/rewrite-docs/reference/recipes/java/cleanup/fixserializablefields.md

 NOTE: Any fullyQualified names listed in the `fullyQualifiedExclusions` will be marked as transient, even if that SourceFile exists in the same project.

-NOTE: This recipe does NOT recursively modify newly `Serilazable` classes to cut down on the graph of SourceFiles that may be impacted during a recipe run._
+NOTE: This recipe does NOT recursively modify newly `Serializable` classes to cut down on the graph of SourceFiles that may be impacted during a recipe run._

 ### Tags